Formal vs Informal

 Formal vs. Informal Training: The Pros and Cons

-Formal learning is defined as a “systematic, intentional” way of training someone.
+Formal learning is a “systematic, intentional” way of training someone.
 This always involves an instructor figure.
-You can perform formal learning in-person or virtually, and it can be face-to-face or through a pre-recorded workshop.
+You can perform formal learning in person or virtually, and it can be face-to-face or through a pre-recorded workshop.
 Things like onboarding training and or mandated compliance training programs are considered formal training.

 Reasons to consider using formal training elements in your office include:

-- It is easy to track what training each employee has been through, which may be necessary for CEUs or compliance reports.
+- It is easy to track each employee’s training, which may be necessary for CEUs or compliance reports.

-- You can more easily test employees on what they are learning and expect specific results based on the curriculum offered.
+- You can more easily test employees on their learning and expect specific results based on the curriculum offered.